fairybones/PWA-Text-Editor/README.md

 This progressive web application uses a custom service worker and other webpack/workbox technologies to facilitate a text editor.

 ## Installation
-In order to install express, please use npm install
+In order to install necessary dependencies, please run npm i

 ## Usage
 Begin application by installing dependencies, then start server with the command node server.
-Then navigate to http://localhost:3001 to get started!
+Then navigate to http://localhost:3000 to get started!

 ## Credits
-Starter code (front-end html & js) sourced from: https://github.com/coding-boot-camp/miniature-eureka Server code (back-end) created by Annie Schalnat, https://github.com/fairybones/NoteTaker
+Starter code (front-end html & js) sourced from: https://github.com/coding-boot-camp/cautious-meme Server code (back-end) created by Annie Schalnat, https://github.com/fairybones/NoteTaker

 ## Contribution Guidelines